-The standard is effective for annual reporting periods beginning after 1 January 2018.
-The group has not yet decided when to apply AASB 9.
+The standard is effective for annual reporting periods beginning after 1 January 2018, and the group plans to adopt the new standard on the required effective date.

-It is expected there to be immaterial impact on the accounting for financial instruments as the group does not have any debt instruments classified as available-for-sale financial assets, financial liabilities that are designated at fair value through profit or loss or hedging instruments.
+It is expected there will not be a material impact on the accounting for financial instruments as the group does not have any debt instruments classified as available-for-sale financial assets, financial liabilities that are designated at fair value through profit or loss or hedging instruments.
 A simplified approach of the expected credit loss model will be adopted for trade receivables.

 (ii) AASB 15 Revenue from Contracts with Customers will replace AASB 118 which covers contracts for goods and services and AASB 111 which covers construction contracts.
 The new standard is based on the principle that revenue is recognised when control of a good or service transfers to a customer - so the notion of control replaces the existing notion of risks and rewards.
 The standard is effective for annual reporting periods beginning after 1 January 2018.
-The group has not yet decided when to apply AASB 15.
+The group plans to adopt the new standard on the required effective date using the modified retrospective approach.